joepv/joepv.github.io/_pages/hibernate.md

 | Garage door  | Fibaro Motion Sensor      |
 | Terrace door | Fibaro Motion Sensor      |

-As I can arrive at any of these doors I have to check all sensors for _activity_ and if one sensor sends _breached_ state the Home Center needs to act and start the _arrive home_ scene.
+As a house member can arrive at any of these doors I have to check all sensors for _activity_ and if one sensor sends a _breached_ state the Home Center 2 needs to act and start the _arrive home_ scene.

 #### Reading the sensors